harness/developer-hub/docs/software-supply-chain-assurance/slsa/generate-slsa.md

 ## SLSA Generation step configuration with Build and Push step
 When using the Harness CI **Build and Push** step for the image-building process, you can configure the **SLSA Generation** step to generate and attest to the Provenance.
-Follow the [SLSA Generation step configuration](#slsa-generation-step-configuration), for the **Artifact Digest** field, you can use pipeline variables to dynamically populate the digest of the image built during the **Build and Push** step.
+Follow the [SLSA Generation step configuration](#slsa-generation-step-configuration), for the **Artifact Digest** field, you can use [Harness Expressions](/docs/platform/variables-and-expressions/harness-variables/) to dynamically populate the digest of the image built during the **Build and Push** step.

 For example, the expression could look like:
 `<+pipeline.stages.build.spec.execution.steps.<YOUR_BUILD_AND_PUSH_STEP_NAME>.output.outputVariables.digest>`